yoshidayasutaka/mcp/src/cost-analysis-mcp-server/README.md

 - Get detailed breakdown of your AWS costs by service, region and tier
 - Understand how costs are distributed across various services
+- Provide pre-deployment cost estimates for infrastructure planning

 ### Query cost data with natural language

 - Ask questions about your AWS costs in plain English, no complex query languages required
 - Get instant answers fetched from pricing webpage and AWS Pricing API, for questions related to AWS services
+- Retrieve estimated pricing information before actual cloud service deployment

 ### Generate cost reports and insights

-- Generate comprehensive cost reports based on your IaC implementation
+- Generate comprehensive cost estimates based on your IaC implementation
-- Get cost optimization recommendations
+- Get cost optimization recommendations for potential cloud infrastructure
+- Provide upfront pricing analysis to support informed decision-making

 ## Prerequisites